 Meetings for Engaged Citizenship

-The theme of these meetings was about media education and critical thinking as well as deconstructing hate speech and conspiracy theories.
-Emmanuelle Daviet, journalist, head of the Society and d'InterClass department at France Inter and Souâd Belhaddad, journalist and writer, also participated in these Meetings.
+The theme of these meetings was media education and critical thinking, as well as the deconstruction of hate speech and conspiracy theories.
+Emmanuelle Daviet, journalist, head of the Society and #InterClass department at France Inter, and Souâd Belhaddad, journalist and writer, also participated in these meetings.

-Since 2015, insults and racist, anti-Muslim and anti-Semitic acts have continued to increase, displaying with increasing violence.
-At the same time, it is in middle schools and high schools that "I am not Charlie" have also resounded, sounding the alarm about the need to equip teachers to encourage critical thinking.
-Initiatives are being set up to reflect on the question: how to react in classrooms, on the net, in everyday life, to decrypt information and images?
-Behind this question, it is actually about rethinking the way to support young people so that they become informed and responsible citizens.
+Since 2015, racist, anti-Muslim and anti-Semitic insults and acts have continued to increase, with increasing violence.
+At the same time, it is in middle and high schools that "I am not Charlie" have also been heard, which have sounded the alarm on the need to equip teachers to encourage critical thinking.
+Initiatives are being set up to reflect on the question: how to react in classrooms, on the net, in everyday life, to decipher information and images?
+Behind this question, it is actually a matter of rethinking how to support young people so that they become informed and responsible citizens.